dnewcome/fest/README.md

 	public void Test1( MyFixture myfixture ) {
 		Fest.Equal<string>( myfixture.teststring, "teststring");
 	}

+All tests must reside in the current assembly and are run using:
+	Fest.Run()

 # Future Work
 Fest supplies almost none of its own assertions, although the only real requirement is that the assert method throw an exception, so assert methods from other libraries